For those who want to be informed leaders, scholars and change-makers in urban higher education

 - Best practice in higher education requires evidence-based and data-informed decision-making

 Program themes and coursework build on current strengths of the College of Education, particularly within the Educational Policy Studies (EDPS) department.
 The program's two areas of emphasis draw direct benefit from the College's award-winning Urban Education Leadership program, and its well-established Measurement, Evaluation, Statistics, and Assessment (MESA) program.

 Faculty leadership and support

 The Educational Policy Studies department’s Education Organization and Leadership and Social Foundations faculty, and the college’s MESA faculty have a long history of working with students interested in higher education topics, problems, and research.
 In 2018-2019, 92% of EDPS graduate level courses were taught by full time faculty or adjunct faculty with doctoral degrees and professional practice expertise.
-The MEd in Urban Higher Education program will have a very similar teaching profile.
+The MEd in Urban Higher Education program has a very similar teaching profile.